Palace of Westminster: Westminster Hall

-The two Houses have presented ceremonial Addresses to the Crown in Westminster Hall on important public occasions.
-For example, Addresses were presented at Elizabeth II's Silver Jubilee (1977), Golden Jubilee (2002) and Diamond Jubilee (2012), the Accession of Charles III (2022), the 300th anniversary of the Glorious Revolution (1988), and the fiftieth anniversary of the end of the Second World War (1995).

-It is considered a rare privilege for a foreign leader to be invited to address both Houses of Parliament in Westminster Hall.
-Since the Second World War, the only leaders to have done so have been French president Charles de Gaulle in 1960, South African president Nelson Mandela in 1996, Pope Benedict XVI in 2010, U.S. president Barack Obama in 2011, Burmese opposition leader Aung San Suu Kyi in 2012, and Ukrainian president Volodymyr Zelenskyy in 2023.
-President Obama was the first US president to be invited to use the Hall for an address to Parliament and Aung San Suu Kyi was the first non-head of state to be given the accolade of addressing MPs and peers in Westminster Hall.

-Following reforms in 1999, the House of Commons now uses the Grand Committee Room next to Westminster Hall as an additional debating chamber.
-(Although it is not part of the main hall, these are usually spoken of as Westminster Hall debates.)
-In contrast with the two main Chambers, in which the government and opposition benches directly face each other, the seating in the Grand Committee Room is laid out in a U-shape, a pattern meant to reflect the non-partisan nature of the debates there.
+Westminster Hall is a large medieval great hall and the oldest surviving palace building.
+It was erected in 1097 for William II ("William Rufus"), at which point it was the largest hall in Europe.
+The building has had various functions over the years, including being used for judicial purposes from the twelfth to the nineteenth centuries.
+When a joint address is given to the two chambers of the UK Parliament, the House of Commons and House of Lords, the hall is on rare occasions the venue.
+It was also used to host coronation banquets until the nineteenth century, and since the twentieth century has been the usual venue for the lyings in state of state and ceremonial funerals.

+The hall is particularly notable for its hammerbeam roof, a form typical of English Gothic architecture which uses horizontal trusses to span large distances; the hall originally had three aisles.
+The roof was commissioned for Richard II in 1393 and built by the royal carpenter, Hugh Herland.
+It is the largest clearspan medieval roof in England, measuring 20.7 by 73.2 metres (68 by 240 ft).
+The oak timbers came from woods in South-East England and were assembled near Farnham, Surrey, 35 mi away from Westminster.
+At the same time, the rest of the hall was remodelled by the master mason Henry Yevele, who refaced the walls and added fifteen life-size statues of kings placed in niches.
+The renovations include eighty-three unique depictions of Richard's favourite heraldic badge, a resting chained White Hart.

 Other rooms

 There are two suites of libraries on the Principal Floor, overlooking the river, for the House of Lords Library and House of Commons Library.

 The Palace of Westminster also includes state apartments for the presiding officers of the two Houses.
-The official residence of the Speaker stands at the northern end of the Palace; the Lord Chancellor's apartments are at the southern end.
+The official residence of the Speaker stands at the northern end of the palace; the Lord Chancellor's apartments are at the southern end.
 Each day, the Speaker and Lord Speaker take part in formal processions from their apartments to their respective Chambers.

 The Strangers' Bar is one of the numerous bars, cafeterias and restaurants in the Palace of Westminster, with differing rules regarding who is allowed to use their facilities; many of them never close while the House is sitting.
-There is also a gymnasium, a hair salon; and a rifle range.
+There is also a gymnasium, a hair salon; and there was a rifle range (which closed in 2015).
 Parliament also has two souvenir shops, where items on sale range from House of Commons key-rings and china to House of Commons Champagne.